thexaero/open-parties-and-claims/README.md

 Official downloads of the mod as well as map integration for the mod in Xaero's Minimap and World Map mods are coming soon.

+### Commands:
+/openpac player-config ... - player config commands

+/openpac-claims ... - everything claim-related

+/openpac-parties ... - everything party-related

+/opm - shortcut for the party chat

+### Keybindings:
+' - open the mod UI.
+Can be changed in the controls menu.

+### Configs:
+[world directory]/serverconfig/openpartiesandclaims-server.toml - the main mod config

+[world directory]/serverconfig/openpartiesandclaims-... - some global "player configs", although all of them can be accessed in game through the UI

 ## Developing

 _The license that this mod is released under, as I understand it, explicitly allows you have this mod as a dependency for your own mod and use the API through Java/JVM mechanics,